ben-clifton/jenkins-ansible-aci/README.md

 6. Start sending API requests to the server.

+The following credentials are for the account used in the initial setup of this container, to login to Jenkins and make any required changes please login with the below account:
+ * Username: apiuser
+ * Password: password

 ## API endpoints
 Below is a list of the API endpoints that represent Jenkins build jobs that have been configured so far.

 A user account "apiuser" and api-token have been created and are required for Jenkins to authenticate the request.

-The administrator account of this jenkins instance is:

-Username: apiuser

-Password: password

 Each endpoint will have different parameters to provide with the API call depending on the policy being pushed.